 Science subject curriculum statement

-We want our children to develop their own natural curiosity for the world the around them by exploring the awe and wonder of the scientific world!
+We want our children to develop their own natural curiosity for the world around them by exploring the awe and wonder of the scientific world!
 We aim for our children to understand how scientists investigate and solve problems in the world around them.

-We aim to capture the interest, imagination and creativity of our children by ensuring that we plan for, and provide them with a wide range of exciting skills and opportunities in Science.
-We proactively link the STEM subjects to ensure that all of our children see Science has part of the world around them and their everyday life.
+We aim to capture the interest, imagination and creativity of our children by ensuring that we provide them with a wide range of skills and opportunities in Science, endeavoring to give children freedom to lead their own learning e.g. by following their own lines of enquiry and encouraging risk taking.

 Working Scientifically